adrianskelton/project-2/README.md

 ![alt text](assets/images/wireddesktopstart.png)

 ### Desktop view - the first screen shown to the user when the page loads (shown above).
-The footer was later taken off in the actual to make the game look less busy
+The footer was later taken off in the actual to make the game look less busy.
+Also the option to enter a name was a concept that can later be added in future.
+These were all rough drafts.

 ![alt text](assets/images/wireddesktop.png)